Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Validation

 \section{Validation}

-A common concern in adopting the deep learning method in particle physics experiments is the coupling between potential analysis biases and the sophisticated DNN structure, which makes these biases difficult to validate, quantify and calibrate.
+A common concern in adopting the deep learning method in particle physics experiments is the coupling between potential analysis biases and the sophisticated DNN structure, which makes these biases difficult to validate, quantify, and calibrate.
 The extensive and diverse datasets collected at BESIII facilitate various control samples in data to investigate these issues.
 In this study, our primary background process $D^+\to\pi^0e^+\nu_e$ serves as a natural control sample.
-By partially reversing the DNN vetoes, i.e., to require the score for the $D^+\to\pi^0 e^+\nu_e$ background to be \textit{greater} than 0.15 while keeping the score for other backgrounds below 0.05, we can isolate a $D^+\to\pi^0e^+\nu_e$ sample with a purity of over 98\% and measure its absolute BF.
-Figures~\ref{fig:before}(b) and~\ref{fig:after}(b) illustrate the $U'_{\rm miss}$ distributions before and after applying the partially reversed DNN vetoes, with significant subtraction of backgrounds other than $D^+\to\pi^0e^+\nu_e$.
+By partially reversing the DNN vetoes, i.e., to require the score for the $D^+\to\pi^0 e^+\nu_e$ background to be \textit{greater} than 0.15 while keeping the score for other backgrounds below 0.05, we can isolate a $D^+\to\pi^0e^+\nu_e$ sample with a purity exceeding 98\% and measure its absolute BF.
+Figures~\ref{fig:before}(b) and~\ref{fig:after}(b) show the $U'_{\rm miss}$ distributions before and after applying the partially reversed DNN vetoes, with significant subtraction of backgrounds other than $D^+\to\pi^0e^+\nu_e$.

-To measure the absolute BF of $D^+\to\pi^0e^+\nu_e$, we use the $\epsilon^i_{\rm DT}$ estimated from MC simulations and extract the $N_{\rm DT}$ via a maximum likelihood fit shown in Figure~\ref{fig:fit}(b).
-In the fit, the $D^+\to\pi^0e^+\nu_e$ signal is modeled using the MC simulated shape convolved with a Gaussian resolution function.
-The other background component is described with the inclusive MC shape with the yield floated.
-The final fit to all data gives $N_{\rm DT}=3004\pm59$ and $\mathcal{B}(D^+\to\pi^0 e^+\nu_e)=(3.629~\pm0.071)~\times10^{-3}$ where the uncertainty is statistical only.
-This result is consistent with the previous BESIII measurement $(3.63~\pm0.08_{\rm stat.}~\pm0.05_{\rm syst.})\times10^{-3}$~\cite{BESIII:2017ylw} based on about one sevenths of full data, thereby validating the reliability of our DNN method.
-The residual deviations are considered as a source of systematic uncertainty, as detailed in the next section.
+To measure the absolute BF of $D^+\to\pi^0e^+\nu_e$, we used the value of $\epsilon^i_{\rm DT}$ estimated from MC simulations and extract $N_{\rm DT}$ via the maximum likelihood fit shown in Figure~\ref{fig:fit}(b).
+In the fit, the $D^+\to\pi^0e^+\nu_e$ signal was modeled using the MC simulated shape convolved with a Gaussian resolution function.
+The other background component was described using the inclusive MC shape with the yield floated.
+The final fit to all data resulted in $N_{\rm DT}=3004\pm59$ and $\mathcal{B}(D^+\to\pi^0 e^+\nu_e)=(3.629~\pm0.071)~\times10^{-3}$, where the uncertainty was statistical only.
+This result is consistent with previous BESIII measurement $(3.63~\pm0.08_{\rm stat.}~\pm0.05_{\rm syst.})\times10^{-3}$~\cite{BESIII:2017ylw}, based on about one sevenths of full data, thereby validating the reliability of our DNN method.
+The residual deviations were considered a source of systematic uncertainty, as detailed in the next section.